 How to limit search to assets that exactly match your query?

-If you simply simply type in a word in your search query, the system will perform a broad search and retrieve miscellaneous results.
+If you simply type in a word in your search query, the system will perform a broad search and retrieve miscellaneous results.
 For example, you may write the word book in your search query, and the system may find assets titled as facebook, e-book, booking, etc.

 If you want to find assets that exactly match your search query, you should put quotation marks before and after this word: "book".